mozilla-services/queuey-py/docs/api.rst

 multiple servers are provided, one will be selected at random, though `localhost` or a `127.0.0.1` / `::1` server will be preferred.
 Currently fall back to secondary servers happens exactly once per server, after which it is considered inactive.
-You have to restart the process to reset the inactive status.
+You have to make a new connection to reset the inactive status.

 The connection uses a connection pool as provided by the